mrsabapathy/mrsabapathy/README.md

 ### Hi there 👋
+Hi!
+I'm Rathna.
+I'm working as an IT Production Support Engineer.
+My skill sets are Bash shell scripting, Kubernetes, Docker, Jenkins and Ansible.
+I love to create IT automation scripts and tools that can save lot of time and effort and be more efficient.
+I'm currently learning Web development and Azure administration.

 <!--
 **mrsabapathy/mrsabapathy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.